 Follicle and FL-Cluster (FL-C) Isolation

-Demonstrators: Maribeth Spangler and Meghan Wirtjes
+Demonstrators: Maribeth Spangler , Meghan Wirtjes , Arsela Gishto

-To begin, obtain ovaries from 10 to 14-day old B6D2F1 pups for the procedure [1].
-Pipette 6 milliliters of pre-equilibrated follicle culture medium or FCM into two 60-millimeter dishes [2] and overlay with mineral oil and place in incubator [3].
+To begin, obtain ovaries from 10 to 14-day old B6D2F1 mouse pups for the procedure [1].
+Pipette 6 milliliters of pre-equilibrated follicle culture medium or FCM into two 60-millimeter dishes [2] and overlay with mineral oil [3] and place in incubator

 WIDE: Talent placing the dish with ovaries on the work bench.